Nagoya: Automotive industry

 Nagoya's main industry is automotive.
 Toyota's luxury brand Lexus, Denso, Aisin Seiki Co., Toyota Industries, JTEKT and Toyota Boshoku have their headquarters in or near Nagoya.
 Mitsubishi Motors has an R&D division in the suburb of Okazaki.
 Major component suppliers such as Magna International and PPG also have a strong presence here.
 Spark plug maker NGK and Nippon Sharyo, known for manufacturing rolling stock including the Shinkansen are headquartered there.

 Aviation industry

 The aviation history has historically been of importance since the industrialization.
-During the Second World War the Mitsubishi A6M Zero fighter was constructed in Nagoya.
+During the Pacific War the Mitsubishi A6M Zero fighter was constructed in Nagoya.
 The aviation tradition continues with Mitsubishi Aircraft Corporation headquartered in the Nagoya Airfield's terminal building in Komaki.
 The Mitsubishi Regional Jet (MRJ) aircraft is produced at a factory adjacent to the airport.

 The MRJ is a partnership between majority owner Mitsubishi Heavy Industries and Toyota with design assistance from Toyota affiliate Subaru Corporation, already a manufacturer of aircraft.
 It is the first airliner designed and produced in Japan since the NAMC YS-11 of the 1960s.
 The MRJ's first flight was in November 2015.